 Huntington Ingalls Industries is the largest independent military shipbuilder in the US, spun out from Northrop Grumman in 2011...
 Show more

 Tickeron’s AI Screener is an AI-powered stock and ETF discovery tool that helps traders and investors filter the market based on technical patterns, fundamentals, trends, volatility, and AI-driven signals.
 Users can scan thousands of stocks and ETFs using customizable filters such as industry, market capitalization, technical indicators, price patterns, and performance metrics.
-It excels at identifying dividend stocks, income-focused investments, trending stocks, breakout candidates, and market opportunities more efficiently than manual screening.
-Explore the AI Screener today to uncover hidden gems like high-yield defense plays.
+The screener is particularly useful for identifying dividend stocks, income-focused investments, trending stocks, breakout candidates, and market opportunities more efficiently than manual screening.
+Explore it today to enhance your research process.

 a company which designs, builds and maintains nuclear and non-nuclear ships